Marine Corps Marathon

-The Marine Corps Marathon (MCM) is an annual marathon held in Washington, D.C. and Arlington, Virginia.
+The Marine Corps Marathon (MCM) is an annual marathon held in Washington, D.C., and Arlington County, Virginia.
 The mission of the MCM is to promote physical fitness, generate community goodwill, and showcase the organizational skills of the United States Marine Corps.

-The MCM was established in 1976 and is currently the fourth largest marathon in the United States and the ninth largest in the world.
-The event field of 30,000 is composed of runners from all 50 states, the District of Columbia, and more than 50 countries.
+The MCM was established in 1976 and it is currently the fifth largest marathon in the United States, with a field of about 16,000 finishers.
 Known as "The People's Marathon", the MCM is open to all runners ages 14 and above and is the largest marathon that does not offer prize money.
+The 50K Ultramarathon race is the largest in North America.

 The event typically occurs on the final Sunday in October, a few weeks before the United States Marine Corps' birthday on November 10.